MicrosoftDocs/Hololens/hololens/hololens-common-scenarios-offline-secure.md

 ## Maintain

-With this configuration, it is recommended to restart the process above and reflash the device with the ARC tool and apply a new PPKG to make any updates to the OS and/or application(s).
+With this configuration, it's recommended to restart the process above and reflash the device with the ARC tool and apply a new PPKG to make any updates to the OS and/or application(s).